jdennes/invoices/README.md

   $ script/server
   ```

   That starts the app at [http://localhost:4000](http://localhost:4000).
-You probably won't see any invoices there yet though.
+You shouldn't see any invoices there yet though.

-4. Create an invoice:
+4. Generate an invoice:

   Without any arguments, this creates you an invoice for the current month: